thedinosaur1/Christopher_Bluestamp_Portfolio/index.md

 - Inside my simon board there is also a resistor which limits the flow of electrical current thats flowing through
 - There is also a buzzer that makes a loud noise when I loose
 - Lastly there is a decoupling cap which filters out the voltage spikes in my simon board

+####How Do The Components Work Together:
+- When I press buttons, the microcontroller registers them
+- The microcontroller of the board gives the LEDs instruction, and give the buzzer instructions
+- The batteries give electricity into the decoupling caps
+- The decoupling caps remove all the voltage spikes
+- The decoupling caps move the electricity into the resistors
+- The resistors limmit the electricity and transports it to the microcontroller, the buzzer, and the LEDs

 #### Problems I Faced:
 When I finished with everything, one of the lights on my simon board didn't flash, I first tried using a multimeter to see if I put my LED on wrong but I didn’t, Later I found out that the problem was that the solder I put on didn't connect the LED light properly.